Thursday, May 21, 5:00 PM

 The following services are currently available.

-- Our buildings will be open to patron browsing beginning Monday, June 29.
-The patron limit is 15 people for Fairmont and 6 for Mannington and Fairview.
-This is based on square footage.
-We will also return to our regular hours of operation schedule on June 29.
+- Our buildings are open to patron browsing.
+The patron limit is 15 people at a time for Fairmont and 6 at a time for Mannington and Fairview.
+This is based on square footage, and does not include employees.

 - Priority Hour: Seniors and people who are high-risk are invited to join us for a special designated hour of service on Tuesdays, Wednesdays, and Thursdays.
 Mannington and Fairmont: 9:00 am – 10:00 am, Fairview: 10:00 am – 11:00 am